hasansezertasan/not-just-a-todo-app/README.md

 In summary, it's an attempt to use Flask Admin as a user interface instead of just using it as an administrative interface or admin only interface.

+> Before I forget, I didn't write a single line of JavaScript, thanks to HTMX...

 ## License

 This project is licensed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.